SAP-samples/teched2023-AD267/exercises/rap/exercises/ex2/README.md

    2. Maintain the required information  (`###` is your group ID) and click **Next >**:
         - Generator: **`ABAP RESTful Application Programming Model: UI Service`**

-   3. Maintain the required information on the **Configure Generator** dialog to provide the name of your data model and generate them.
+   3. Maintain the required information on the **Configure Generator** dialog to provide the name of your data model and generate it.

       For that, navigate through the wizard tree (_Business Objects_, _Data Model_, etc...), maintain the artefact names provided in the table below, and press **Next**.